 Sugar is a natural preservative, important if SHTF and you depend on homegrown or fruit you barter for.

-Don’t forget that during a societal collapse or economic collapse,e food preservation is a skill that will feed you during the winter months and off-growing season.
+Don’t forget that during a societal or economic collapse, food preservation is a skill that will feed you during the winter and off-growing seasons.

 Add sugar to drink powders that are professionally packaged in #10 cans.
 Most of them are fortified with Vitamin C.